-If you are treating your friends with disrespect, your friend will stop talking to you.
+If you disrespect your friends, your friends will stop seeing you.

-Sadly, a few kind-hearted people don’t understand that these logics apply to children, too.
+Sadly, a few kind-hearted people don’t understand that this logic applies to children, too.

-When they are mean to their children, e.g. routine punishment, they expect nothing but compliance from the kids.
+When they are mean to their children or use aggressive parenting, they expect nothing but compliance from the kids.

-When they are constantly yelling at their kids, they expect the children to reply respectfully.
+When toxic parents are constantly yelling at their kids, they expect their children to reply respectfully.

 No child is born defiant or disrespectful.

 If a child is defiant, something is bothering them.
 What is it?
 How does your child feel?